vitathemes/sheen/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Brilliance is distributed under the terms of the GNU GPL version 3.0
+Sheen is distributed under the terms of the GNU GPL version 3.0

-Brilliance bundles the following third-party resources:
+Sheen bundles the following third-party resources:

 Dashicons by WordPress
 License: GNU GPLv2, https://www.gnu.org/licenses/old-licenses/gpl-2.0.html